Displayr/rhtmlTemplate/docs/extending_the_template.md

 Final note you should delete the template docs out of the `docs/` folder and you are responsible for keeping the `README.md` of your new project up to date!

 Happy coding :)

-## Adding a new JS dependency
-Currently the rhtmlTemplate uses `lodash`, `jquery`, and `d3` as JS dependencies.
-These dependencies are listed in `package.json`, and installed when you run `npm install`.
-They are imported by the `.js` files that require them, in our case [Template.js](/theSrc/scripts/Template.js) uses uses all three.
-Note that dependencies are "bundled" with our code into a single minified dist file using `browserify`.
-This is discussed in the [htmlwidget build system](./htmlwidget_build_system.md) docs.
-If you need to add package X to your new widget, here are the steps:

-1. Install the module from npm and save it to the list of dependencies via `npm install --save X`.
-This will install the module locally in node_modules, and it will add it to the list of project dependencies in `package.json`
-1. use the `import` command in the file that requires the module to import the module.